-The famous iron bridge, known by all Cordobans who are fans of hiking and natural views, is an ideal place to take a photo session, stop for a snack or a bite to eat in a different atmosphere, have a vertigo experience or contemplate the landscape of La Palomera from the heights.
+The famous iron bridge, known by all Cordobans.
+These are fans of hiking and natural views.
+It’s an ideal place to take a photo session, stop for a snack or a bite to eat in a different atmosphere.
+You can have a vertigo experience or contemplate the landscape of La Palomera from the heights.
 In this article we will give you all the information about the iron bridge of Cordoba.
 Enter now and find out more at OWAY Tours.

 This viaduct is the most important project of the Cordoba-Almuchon railway line.
-It was built by the Córdoba-Bermez Railway Company and completed on 5 September 1873, coinciding with the Córdoba-Obejo section.
-It is also a current landmark for walkers and cyclists, especially an important place in the memory book of the Palomera copper mine, a must-see during the day.
+It was built by the Córdoba-Bermez Railway Company and completed on 5 September 1873.
+It is also a current landmark for walkers and cyclists, especially an important place in the memory book of the Palomera copper mine.

-The exploitation of the Espiel and Belmez bonanza was in the sights of the company that manages the Córdoba-Málaga railway line, which has a commercial interest in transporting ore.
-To look for nearby ports, such as Malaga, is to look for an outlet for the treasures of the Sierra Morena hinterland.
+The exploitation of the Espiel and Belmez bonanza was in the sights of the company that manages the Córdoba-Málaga railway line.
+It has a commercial interest in transporting ore.
+To look for nearby ports is to look for an outlet for the treasures of the Sierra Morena hinterland.
 The public authorities have never sought to industrialise the basin.
 Since ancient times the interest of the people has been mining, this being in the year 1845.

-It took nine years until 1854 for the Conde Santa Olalla to obtain the long awaited concession, in the event of joining the Córdoba-Seville line, which, due to various infractions, was cancelled at the same time.
+In 1854, for the Conde Santa Olalla to obtain the long awaited concession was cancelled at the same time.

-A new concession was obtained seven years later, in 1861.
-This was the point at which the creation of the company by Francisco Romá began.
+A new concession was obtained seven years later, in 1861 by Francisco Romá began.

-Taking into account the harshness of the route, in November the Belméz-Alhondiguilla sector was put into service, three years later in July 1873 Alhondiguilla -Obejo and in September Obejo-Córdoba.
+In November the Belméz-Alhondiguilla sector was put into service, in July 1873 Alhondiguilla -Obejo and in September Obejo-Córdoba.

 The inhabitants of Córdoba have always known it as Puente de Hierro or Pedroches.